 | Late risk analysis | Risk analysis before unloading |

-With DELTA IE, you no longer complete a SAD form; instead, you submit an H1 message.
+With DELTA IE, you no longer complete an SAD form; instead, an H1 message is transmitted.
 The import SAD is replaced by the H1 declaration in DELTA IE.

 What is the H1 procedure and why is it becoming the new standard?